-Assurance Level Scope of Applications Level 1 • Provide basic authentication, which is applicable for the cases of the low security requirement, including:
+Assurance Level Scope of Applications Level 1 Provide basic authentication, which is applicable for the cases of the low security requirement.
+Scope of application includes: (1) Secure multipurpose Internet mail extensions (S/MIME) to provide integrity and confidentiality, and

-Assurance Level Scope of Applications Secure multipurpose Internet mail extensions (S/MIME) to provide integrity and confidentiality, and The e-commerce transactions with small amount payment that do not require any identity certificate.
-Level 2 Provide identity authentication, data encryption, and digital signature, which is applicable for the cases of the medium security requirement, including (but not limited to): (1) The e-commerce transactions with medium or small amount payment in which identity authentication and non-repudiation are both required.
-Level 3 Provide identity authentication, data encryption, and digital signature, which is applicable for the cases of the high security requirement, including (but not limited to): (1) Identity authentication for specific application systems, (2) The e-commerce transactions with large amount payment, (3) The signing of electronic contracts, and (4) The signing of property or high amount documents.
-Level 4 Provide identity authentication, data encryption, and digital signature, which is applicable for the cases of the highest security requirement, including (but not limited to): (1) The signing of extremely confidential documents.
+Assurance Level Scope of Applications (2) The e-commerce transactions with small amount payment that do not require any identity certificate. • Provide identity authentication, data encryption, and digital signature, which is applicable for the cases of the medium security requirement.
+Level 2 • Scope of application includes: (1) The e-commerce transactions with medium or small amount payment in which identity authentication and non-repudiation are both required. • Provide identity authentication, data encryption, and digital signature, which is applicable for the cases of the high security requirement. • Scope of application includes: Level 3 (1) Identity authentication for specific application systems, (2) The e-commerce transactions with large amount payment, (3) The signing of electronic contracts, and (4) The signing of property or high amount documents.
+Level 4 • Provide identity authentication, data encryption, and digital signature, which is applicable for the cases of the highest security requirement. • Scope of application includes: (1) The signing of extremely confidential documents.